 A considerable amount of work has already been carried out, and there’s more to come.
 In a number of instances, initially work has focused on identifying priority zones to study in more detail as part of the T&T:

 While we are still in the early stages of T&T, there are some initial findings which are directing future work:

-- Relevant policies and actions from Management Plans should contribute to new spatial priority guidance for ELM applicants, in particular AONB Special Qualities.
-Combined with a range of other AONB and externally produced documents, they form a key source for ELM targeting statements.
+- Relevant policies and actions from Management Plans should contribute to new spatial priority guidance for ELMS applicants, in particular AONB Special Qualities.
+Combined with a range of other AONB and externally produced documents, they form a key source for ELMS targeting statements.

 - In some instances, spatial prioritisation will entail collaboration between farms.
 A prime example is that of natural flood management and water quality, which need to be prioritised at a catchment scale.
 Landscape Character Areas work well in this situation, by providing a unifying way of maximising the co-benefits provided by different types of intervention.

-- The impending preparation of Local Nature Recovery Strategies will create essential information for ELM targeting, but won’t entirely fulfil the brief, so additional work will be needed to translate them for ELM.
+- The impending preparation of Local Nature Recovery Strategies will create essential information for ELMS targeting, but won’t entirely fulfil the brief, so additional work will be needed to translate them for ELMS.

 - Spatial priorities needed to be nested at different scales, enabling the priorities that are appropriate in a sub-catchment to be identified from larger national and sub-regional priorities.

 - Discussions should extend beyond AONB boundaries to surrounding landscapes.
 As recommended in the Glover Landscapes Review, this would ensure skills and approaches are more widely shared.

 - A need has been identified to prepare succinct and farmer-focused ‘Statements of ELMS Priorities’ covering topics such as habitats, natural processes and climate change, drawing on existing documents.
 They must be simple to use at a holding-scale and contain consistent, joined-up messages.